alcherk/SampleCode/aurioTouch/ReadMe.txt

 EAGLView.h
 EAGLView.m

 This class wraps the CAEAGLLayer from CoreAnimation into a convenient UIView subclass.
+This class is also responsible for handling touch events and drawing.

-aurio_helper.cpp
+AudioController.h
-aurio_helper.h
+AudioController.mm

-Helper functions for manipulating the remote i/o audio unit, responsible for setting up the remote i/o.
+This class demonstrates the audio APIs used to capture audio data from the microphone and play it out to the speaker.
+It also demonstrates how to play system sounds.

 aurioTouchAppDelegate.h
 aurioTouchAppDelegate.mm

-The application delegate for the aurioTouch app, responsible for handling touch events and drawing.
+The application delegate for the aurioTouch app.

-FFTBufferManager.cpp
+FFTHelper.h
-FFTBufferManager.h
+FFTHelper.cpp

-This class manages buffering and computation for FFT analysis on input audio data.
-The methods provided are used to grab the audio, buffer it, and perform the FFT when sufficient data is available.
+This class demonstrates how to use the Accelerate framework to take Fast Fourier Transforms (FFT) of the audio data.
+FFTs are used to perform analysis on the captured audio data

-rad2fft.h
+BufferManager.h
-rad2fft.c
+BufferManager.cpp

-Provides a set of methods for radix 2 integer FFT operations.
+This class handles buffering of audio data that is shared between the view and audio controller

-SpectrumAnalysis.cpp
+DCRejectionFilter.h
-SpectrumAnalysis.h
+DCRejectionFilter.cpp

-This class provides a simple spectral analysis tool.
+This class implements a DC offset filter

 CAMath.h